Karo Parisyan: Mixed martial arts career

-Hayastan Grappling System
+Training

-For more than thirteen years, Parisyan developed under the Hayastan Grappling System (aka Hayastan Wrestling), a style developed by Gokor Chivichyan and Gene LeBell, which blends elements of Judo, Sambo, Catch wrestling, Greco-Roman wrestling and Freestyle wrestling.
+For more than thirteen years, Parisyan developed under the Hayastan Grappling System, developed by Gokor Chivichyan and Gene LeBell, which blends elements of judo, sambo, catch wrestling, Greco-Roman wrestling and freestyle wrestling.
 Parisyan continued to train at the Hayastan Academy under Gokor and Gene until late 2005.
 In early 2012, Karo mentioned in an interview that he has returned to the Hayastan Academy.

 Judo

-Parisyan has six Junior National belts to his credit and competed in the Olympic Judo trials ahead of the 2004 games in Athens.
+Parisyan has six junior national titles to his credit and competed in the Olympic judo trials ahead of the 2004 games in Athens.
 He wrote that going to the Olympics was his dream and that mixed martial arts was only an outlet for his boredom.
 During the trials, he received a call from UFC management and was invited to compete.
 He accepted because he needed money.
 But after the fight against Dave Strasser, his ribs needed recovery and he decided to give up on the trials.

 He lost his first fight to Sean Sherk by a controversial decision.
 In an immediate rematch, Parisyan was unable to come out of his corner, and later explained he had been suffering from a stomach virus.